TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-2019-05.md

 After the event, all attendees will socialise with our speakers at the inclusive dinner in The Grounds Eatery.
 This four-course shared dinner, accompanied with wine and drinks, will be orchestrated by the acclaimed and multi-award winning Kiwi chef, Ben Bayly, conjuring it up with local produce from West Auckland.

 There are only 160 seats available for this more intimate experience, so make sure to register your interest quickly.
 Tickets are $139.
+Update: nearly sold out\!

 **Timetable for the event:**